Graduate and Undergraduate Students

 Please bring your passport with your F-1 visa and your form I-20 to the Center for International Students and Scholars located in the Student Center (310)

-Graduate Student Orientation is planned by Graduate Student and Academic Services.
+Graduate Student Orientation is planned by Graduate Student Life.
 Click HERE to visit their website and learn more.